Wirecloud/wirecloud/docs/source/platform/admin/index.rst

 .. note::

     We assume that your user has superadmin permissions in PostgreSQL.
-Usually this means that you have to login as the postgres user (i.e. $ su postgres).
+Usually this means that you have to login as the postgres user (i.e. $ sudo su postgres).

 The PostgreSQL database and user can be created with these instructions: